-Cyber predators are taking full advantage of the current COVID-19 pandemic, stealing sensitive information from vulnerable citizens.
-It’s imperative to know that your data security starts with you and can be prevented.
+Cyber predators are taking full advantage of the COVID-19 pandemic, figuring out new ways of stealing sensitive information from vulnerable citizens.
+It’s imperative to know that your data security starts with you and hacking can be prevented.
 The following three steps are steps you can take to ensure your identification is kept safe from digital criminals.

 Verify Sender.
 Always verify the phone number or email address a business is using to contact you.
-You can type the email address or phone number into a search engine, like Google, along with the name of the business they are claiming.
+You can type the email address or phone number into a search engine, like Google, along with the name of the business they are claiming to work with.

-If the phone number they are calling or messaging from doesn’t appear on their website, hang up and call the correct number listed to report the suspicious activity.
+If the phone number the call or message from doesn’t appear on their website, hang up and call the correct number listed to report the suspicious activity.
 If the business name is misspelled in the email address, do not respond to the email (i.e., email@example.com instead of firstname.lastname@example.org).

 Beware of Links.
 Often times, hackers will send links via email, text message, or direct message on social media to gain access to private data on your device (this illegal activity is called phishing).
 You can check the validity of the hyperlink by hovering your mouse pointer over it (again, do NOT click the link).